jaipack17/write-ups/Vector Fields/README.md

 If we certainly use the same function for a grid of points, we'll ultimately get a vector field as a result.
 Let's try that on a 6x6 grid on the cartesian plane.
 Here's the result!
 Our vector field.

 <img src="https://user-images.githubusercontent.com/74130881/137100573-ba51ec5c-bb5c-4d27-bac7-f882b425b9bc.png" width="300px" />

+Cool isn't it?
+You may have noticed that the longer vectors tend to clutter the vector field.
+If a the grid is enlarged and the number of vectors is increased, the vector field will be a complete mess.
+To counter this, we could artificially shorten the length of these vectors.
+To distinguish between long and short vectors, as many say, we can add color coding to the vectors, but that isn't necessary.

+# Divergence